Skip to main content

 For Parents

-• Gaming can be part of healthy cognitive development
+• Gaming can coexist with healthy cognitive development

-• Encourage strategic games over purely reflexive ones
+• Strategic games likely differ from purely reflexive ones

-• Balance gaming with physical activity and social interaction
+• Balance with physical activity and social interaction remains sensible

 For Educators